 This paper argues that climate change denial is a significant threat to humanity

 In this paper I argue that Extinction Revolution should not be considered an extremist organization

 This is largely the meaning that is taught on the EAP course.
-Note that using “voice” in the first sense is a pre-requisite for using it in this second sense.
-Learning this approach can be especially different for students coming from traditions where there is less stress on individual expression (e.g. more collectivist societies).
+Note that using “voice” in the first sense is a prerequisite for using it in this second sense.
+Learning this approach can be especially difficult for students coming from traditions in which there is less stress on individual expression (e.g. more collectivist societies).